itsleeds/coding-best-practices/README.md

 #### Project setup and dependancy management

 Isolating dependencies is key to reproducible research.
 Using a virtual environment for each project is highly encouraged.
 The best tool often depends on the project's complexity.
 Some links to get you started
-- A comparison of dpendancy management tools, and when to use which: https://alan-turing-institute.github.io/rse-course/html/module06_software_projects/06_02_managing_dependencies.html#which-to-choose
+- A comparison of dependancy management tools, and when to use which: https://alan-turing-institute.github.io/rse-course/html/module06_software_projects/06_02_managing_dependencies.html#which-to-choose

 ### R